Surgery obstructions from Khovanov homology: Examples and applications

+Note that this example does not establish Khovanov homology obstructions as stronger than Heegaard Floer homology, however it does show that Khovanov homology can provide more information than obstructions arising from the Alexander polynomial (an obstruction that is a consequence of Heegaard Floer homology).
 While it is possible that the full knot Floer homology of $K$ obstructs L-space surgeries, this example shows that in certain settings the Khovanov homology obstructions may be more convenient from a computational standpoint when the question of finite fillings is of interest.
 Further, these obstructions may allow one to rule out finite fillings among L-spaces, a distinction that can be subtle.